-The supply chain we rely on is global, as well as the risks within the UK we must understand the global risks relating to our Procurement activity.
+The supply chain we rely on is global; as well as the risks within the UK, we must understand the global risks relating to our Procurement activity.
 We need to work with our suppliers to map our supply chains, understand where Modern Slavery risks lie and work together to address these.

-Details of any specific requirements in relation to Modern Slavery will be set out in the Bidder Pack, Specific Procurement requirements, Section 2: The Specification of Requirements and reporting requirements detailed within the Bidder Pack, Procurement Specific Requirement, and Section 2: The Specification of Requirements, Appendices, Appendix 4 Terms and Conditions of Contracts.
+Details of any specific requirements in relation to Modern Slavery will be set out in Part 2 of this Bidder Pack, Section 2: The Specification of Requirements, and Appendix 4: Terms and Conditions of Contracts.